Build Muscle At Home – Your Core

 Sets: 4 Reps: 5 on each arm Rest: 30 seconds

 Squats/Alternating Split Squat Jump

 The infamous squats, everyone dislikes them but they are a necessary evil!
-For those who are a bit more experiences, try split squats.
-Stand in a split stance and then when you jump in to the air, land on your opposite foot and alternate as you do them.
+For those who are a bit more experienced, try split squats.
+Stand in a split stance and then when you jump into the air, land on your opposite foot and alternate as you do them.

 Sets: 4 Reps: 20 (or 10 on each leg) Rest: 60 seconds

 This is one of the best home workout plans and one that I have seen some impressive results with if it is stuck to.

 By the end of it, you will have excellent core strength, and a superb weight to strength ratio that will enable you to take part in a variety of activities that naturally increase your muscle mass further, i.e. gymnastics, parkour, or martial arts.

 The aim of this routine is to put you in a position where should you wish to take weights more seriously in the future and really bulk up then you can easily progress.